ULStats/MA4128Assessment-2018/JackForde - Apache Kafka.md

 <img src="https://kafka.apache.org/10/images/kafka-apis.png" width="400" height="400">

 A topic is a feed to which records are published.
 Each topic is an ordered list.
-Clusters store all topics wether or not they have been consumed for a set period of time.
+Clusters store all topics, whether or not they have been consumed for a set period of time.
 Each cluster can have its own retention period which defines how long a record will be stored.
 For example if the retention period is set to be one day, then after one day a record will be discarded to free up space.
 ## What it's used for?
 Apache Kafka is often used as a general-purpose messaging system for scenarios where high throughput, reliable delivery, and horizontal scalability are important.
 Some examples are;